-The council has also adopted the use of the Place Standard Tool to assess the quality of a place.
+The council uses the Place Standard Tool to assess the quality of a place.
 This helps us assess places that are already established, undergoing change, or still being planned.
 The tool is used across services and helps us to involve communities and wider partners in planning services and investment.
 We have used the Place Standard Tool to assess North Lanarkshire as a whole and to assess at local area level to help identify priority areas for this LHS.
-Going forward we intend to explore wider settings in which to use the Place Standard Tool, linking with the existing community planning structures to help deliver sustainable and vibrant communities, with a particular focus on working with our tenants and residents' groups.
+The Place Standard Tool was also instrumental in developing the Town Visions as outlined and will continue to be used as further engagement takes place.
+Going forward we intend to explore wider settings in which to use the Place Standard Tool, linking with the existing community planning structures to help deliver sustainable and vibrant communities, with a particular focus on working with our tenants and residents' groups through our tenant participation structures.